Yashigun/CodeVeda/README.md

   - Displays hospitals, clinics, and pharmacies within a **3 km radius**
   - Includes a **legend and radius circle** for better clarity
   - Falls back to prominent Delhi hospitals (AIIMS, Safdarjung, Apollo, Fortis) if location detection fails
+- **Emergency SOS Button**
+  - Quick one-click emergency trigger from the navbar
+  - Detects location via GPS or falls back to IP-based lookup
+  - Shows a popup with confirmation and a Google Maps link
+  - Auto-hides after a few seconds for smooth UX

 ---
 ## Project Structure